Phylogenetic automata, pruning, and multiple alignment: Formal definitions

 Let $q=\qstate\in\statesof{Q_n}$.
 We construct $\statesof{Q_n}$ from classes, adopting the convention that each class of states is defined by its associated types:

 The state typings are

 The state space of $Q_n$ is

-It is possible to calculate transition/emission weights of $Q_n$ by starting with the example constructions given for $T \compose U$ and $T \fork U$, then eliminating states that are not in the above set.
+It is possible to calculate transition and I/O weights of $Q_n$ by starting with the example constructions given for $T \compose U$ and $T \fork U$, then eliminating states that are not in the above set.
 This gives the results described in the following sections.